Gorzów Wielkopolski: Economy

-A recent economic development of the city was boosted by creation of Kostrzyn-Słubice Special Economic Zone and its Subzone Gorzów.
-At present there are two significant employers in the Subzone: Faurecia and TPV Displays and many other smaller companies operating there.
+The recent economic development of the city was boosted by the creation of Kostrzyn-Słubice Special Economic Zone and its Subzone Gorzów.
+At present, there are two significant employers in the Subzone: Faurecia, TPV Displays, and many other smaller companies operating there.

 Transport

 Gorzów has a good public transport network.
-City Transport Company (MZK) which is in charge of transport services runs 27 daily bus lines, four night lines, and three tram lines.
-In the summer season there are services to nearby lakes.
+City Transport Company (MZK) which is in charge of transport services runs 27 daily bus lines, four night lines, and four tram lines.
+In the summer season, there are services to nearby lakes.
 MZK services carry about 90,000 people every day.
 The company owns one of the most modern bus fleets in Poland.

+From 2026, residents will be able to use the city's local transport free of charge.

 There are railway connections with major Polish cities, mostly with interchange in Krzyż or Kostrzyn.
 There are plans to start fast through trains to Poznań, Szczecin, Wrocław and Berlin.
-Gorzów main station was renovated in 2009 and 2010 and it offers bed and breakfast, restaurant and retail services.
+The Gorzów main station was renovated in 2009 and 2010, and it offers bed and breakfast, restaurant and retail services.

+There is no airport in the city.
+The nearest airports are Solidarity Szczecin–Goleniów Airport, located 133 km north and Poznań–Ławica Airport, located 167 km south east of Gorzów Wielkopolski.

 The S3 expressway provides a fast road connection to Szczecin and Zielona Góra.